z00100001/Monarch/README.md

 ## Download

-Installers for Linux and macOS are available at:
+Installers for Linux (.deb) are available at:

 **[https://0θ.com/](https://0θ.com/0x02)**

-> Includes `.deb` for Debian-based Linux systems and `.dmg` for macOS.
+> Includes `.deb` for Debian-based Linux systems.

 ---